julien6387/supvisors/supvisors/test/use_cases/scenario_2/scenario_2.rst

 .. |Req 14 abbr| replace:: :abbr:`Requirement 14 (Upon failure in its starting sequence, scen2_srv shall be stopped so that it doesn't consume resources uselessly.)`
 .. |Req 15| replace:: As :program:`scen2_srv` is highly dependent on its internal data bus, :program:`scen2_srv` shall be fully restarted if its internal data bus crashes.
 .. |Req 15 abbr| replace:: :abbr:`Requirement 15 (As scen2_srv is highly dependent on its internal data bus, scen2_srv shall be fully restarted if its internal data bus crashes.)`
-.. |Req 16| replace:: Upon server failure, :program:`scen2_srv` shall be restarted on another server, in accordance with the load-balancing strategy.
+.. |Req 16| replace:: Upon server power down or failure, :program:`scen2_srv` shall be restarted on another server, in accordance with the load-balancing strategy.
-.. |Req 16 abbr| replace:: :abbr:`Requirement 16 (Upon server failure, scen2_srv shall be restarted on another server, in accordance with the load-balancing strategy.)`
+.. |Req 16 abbr| replace:: :abbr:`Requirement 16 (Upon server power down or failure, scen2_srv shall be restarted on another server, in accordance with the load-balancing strategy.)`
 .. |Req 17| replace:: The :program:`scen2_srv` interface with the common data bus shall be started only when the common data bus is operational.
 .. |Req 17 abbr| replace:: :abbr:`Requirement 17 (The scen2_srv interface with the common data bus shall be started only when the common data bus is operational.)`